-And don’t confuse Google Shopping Ads with the look-a-like Google Shopping Actions ads below.
-Actions ads display a product image, title, price, your brand name.
+And don’t confuse Google Shopping Ads with the look-a-like Buy on Google ads below.
+Buy on Google ads display a product image, title, price, your brand name.
 But they also include a blue shopping cart icon in the top right corner of the ad, signifying that these products can be bought without leaving Google Shopping.

 - Shopping Ads display your products at the top of the search results page above the paid and organic text ads.
 Shopping Ads are also displayed on Google Shopping.
-Actions ads, however, appear only in Google Shopping (click on Buy on Google on the Shopping side bar and only Actions ads will be displayed).
+Buy on Google ads, however, appear only in Google Shopping (click on Buy on Google on the Shopping side bar and only Buy on Google ads will be displayed).

-- Shopping Ads when clicked take the user to your store’s website where the purchase transaction can take place, unlike Shopping Actions ads where purchases take place in Google Shopping through its universal shopping cart and Quick checkout.
+- Shopping Ads when clicked take the user to your store’s website where the purchase transaction can take place, unlike Shopping Buy on Google ads where purchases take place in Google Shopping through its universal shopping cart and Quick checkout.

-- Shopping Ads require that you set up and manage ad campaigns, unlike Actions where Google manages the display of your Actions products without any involvement from you,
+- Shopping Ads require that you set up and manage ad campaigns, unlike Buy on Google where Google manages the display of your products without any involvement from you,